looker-mcp-server

 looker-mcp-server --groups explore,query

-# All groups (including modeling, git, admin)
+# All groups (including board, folder, modeling, git, admin, connection, user_attributes, credentials, audit, workflows)

 looker-mcp-server --groups all